US Air Quality Index 2026: Live AQI for Every City

 What is the Air Quality Index?

-The Air Quality Index (AQI) is the EPA's tool for communicating how clean or polluted the air is in your area.
+The Air Quality Index (AQI) is the EPA's standardized system for communicating how clean or polluted the air is in your area.
+Developed by the Environmental Protection Agency, the AQI translates complex air quality measurements into a simple scale from 0 to 500, where lower numbers indicate cleaner air and higher numbers indicate more pollution.
 The AQI focuses on health effects you may experience within a few hours or days after breathing polluted air.

 Who is Most at Risk?

-• People with asthma or other respiratory conditions
+• People with asthma, COPD, or other respiratory conditions

 How to Protect Yourself

-• Limit outdoor exercise when AQI is unhealthy
+• Limit prolonged outdoor exertion when AQI is unhealthy (above 100)

-• Use air purifiers with HEPA filters indoors
+• Use air purifiers with HEPA filters to improve indoor air quality

-• Wear N95 masks during very poor air quality
+• Wear N95 or KN95 masks during very poor air quality (AQI above 150)